MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/service-scheduling-faq.md

 ## How do I install Core Service Scheduling from the Power Platform admin center?

-For steps on how to install Core Service Scheduling from the Power Platform admin center, see [Install Core Service Scheduling from the Power Platform admin center](install-core-service-scheduling-from-power-platform-admin-center.md).
+For steps on how to install Core Service Scheduling from the Power Platform admin center, see [Install Service Scheduling from Power Platform](install-service-scheduling-from-power-platform.md).

 ### See also